oregonhousingmediation/oregonhousingmediation.github.io/README.md

 Resolution Centers in 5 regions across Oregon are now offering free mediation and conflict coaching for disputes between renters and housing providers.
-An eviction does not need to be filed, or even formally talked about, to receive these services.
+An eviction does not need to be filed, or even formally discussed, to receive these services.

 As part of an integrated system of services that support housing stability,